B2B Digital Marketing - getting ready for the catch

 The number of overnight experts in this field that popped-up and the zealous adoption of this new technology, parallels the current gold rush and experts coming out of the woodwork preaching digital marketing.
 The internet is crawling with 'em.
 Don't bother looking, they're coming to an Inbox near you.

-A week later, the F&B manager stormed into a meeting and tipped a large box of returned mail on to the table (there seemed to be a lot), said unpleasant things and thumped the table a bit.
+A week later, the F&B manager stormed into a meeting and tipped a large box of returned mail on to the table (there seemed to be a lot), said unpleasant things and hooted and hollered for a bit.

 "what about the other 19,650 envelopes, what happened to them?"

-We found out, because a very many of the vouchers contained within came back (attached to customers); turnover increased for several months by an impressive percentage.
+We found out, because a many of the vouchers came back (attached to customers); turnover increased for several months by an impressive percentage.
 We became addicted to database marketing.

 Bringing this story into the digital age; unfortunately, when it comes to online marketing - failure is an option.